Skip to Main Content

 Planning a Visit

 Sint-Kruis sits within the municipality of Bruges and is accessible by car from the historic centre in under ten minutes, making it a practical dinner option for visitors based in the city.
 The address at Moerkerkse Steenweg 139 sits in a quieter residential section of the suburb, away from the canal-side tourist circuit.
-At the €€€ tier, a meal here typically implies a multi-course format with matched wines, though specific menus and hours were not confirmed at the time of writing.
-Reservations are advisable, particularly on weekends, given the Michelin Plate recognition and the venue's strong Google standing.
-For anyone organising a broader Bruges trip, the full picture of what the area offers is worth checking: our full Sint-Kruis restaurants guide, hotels guide, bars guide, wineries guide, and experiences guide cover the full range.
+At the €€€ tier, a meal here typically implies a multi-course format with matched wines, though Reservations are recommended, particularly on weekends.
+For anyone organising a broader Bruges trip,

 Fast Comparison